Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 And then we have students from a wide range of industries, including construction, trucking, health care, manufacturing, the military, mining, hospitality and so much more.
 It's definitely a very diverse class.

-Q: What are the most important skills you teach in this program?
+Q: What are the most important skills you teach in the health and safety program?

 You have to talk with the people who are actually doing the work.
 This lets them know their opinions matter—and then they're much more likely to embrace the program and commit to the changes.